Van Morrison: The Best of Van Morrison to Back on Top: 1990–1999

 The early to middle 1990s were commercially successful for Morrison with three albums reaching the top five of the UK charts, sold-out concerts, and a more visible public profile; but this period also marked a decline in the critical reception to his work.
 The decade began with the release of The Best of Van Morrison; compiled by Morrison himself, the album was focused on his hit singles, and became a multi-platinum success remaining a year and a half on the UK charts.
-AllMusic determined it to be "far and away the best selling album of his career."
+AllMusic determined it to be "far and away the best-selling album of his career."
 In 1991 he wrote and produced four songs for Tom Jones released on the Carrying A Torch album and performed a duet with Bob Dylan on BBC Arena special.

 The 1994 live double album A Night in San Francisco received favourable reviews as well as commercial success by reaching number eight on the UK charts.
-1995's Days Like This also had large sales – though the critical reviews were not always favourable.
+1995's Days Like This also had large sales—though the critical reviews were not always favourable.
 This period also saw a number of side projects, including the live jazz performances of 1996's How Long Has This Been Going On, from the same year Tell Me Something: The Songs of Mose Allison, and 2000's The Skiffle Sessions – Live in Belfast 1998, all of which found Morrison paying tribute to his early musical influences.

 In 1997, Morrison released The Healing Game.
 The album received mixed reviews, with the lyrics being described as "tired" and "dull", though critic Greil Marcus praised the musical complexity of the album by saying: "It carries the listener into a musical home so perfect and complete he or she might have forgotten that music could call up such a place, and then populate it with people, acts, wishes, fears."
 The following year, Morrison finally released some of his previously unissued studio recordings in a two-disc set, The Philosopher's Stone.
-His next release, 1999's Back on Top, achieved a modest success, being his highest-charting album in the US since 1978's Wavelength.
+His next release, 1999's Back on Top, achieved modest success, being his highest-charting album in the US since 1978's Wavelength.